-Young Black men a political prize for both sides
+Both Biden and Trump camps see young Black men as key to their chances

 Some Democrats worry that could happen again.
 Adrianne Shropshire, head of BlackPAC, which works to mobilize Black voters in battleground states, said Black men have been “underperforming” White men by about five percentage points in Florida’s early voting.

 In 2016, 64 percent of Black men registered to vote in Florida cast a ballot as compared to 75 percent of registered White men, according to an analysis by Hawkfish.
-As of Friday evening, 43 percent of registered Black men in Florida had voted as compared to 53 percent of registered White men, also according to Hawkfish.

 Shropshire said many Black voters prefer to vote in person on Election Day, so early voting might not reflect the ultimate turnout of Black men, but “there’s a whole set of Black men we’re not trying to persuade, we’re just trying to mobilize them.”